Corvus Systems: Corvus Concept

 Versions of the Concept running Unix were available; these configurations could not run standard Concept software.
 The UCSD p-System was available, and a Pascal compiler was available supporting most UCSD extensions FORTRAN was also standard.
 Built-in BASIC was also an option, enabling the computer to boot without a disk attached.
-A software CP/M emulator was available from Corvus, but it was of limited usefulness since it only emulated 8080 instructions and not the more-common Z80-specific instructions.
+A software CP/M emulator was available from Corvus, but it was of limited usefulness since it only emulated Intel 8080 instructions and not the more-common Z80-specific instructions.
 Wesleyan University ported the KERMIT file transfer protocol.

 The entire motherboard could slide out of the back of the cabinet for easy access to perform upgrades and repairs.
-The system was equipped with four 50-pin Apple II bus compatible slots for expansion cards.
+The system was equipped with four 50-pin Apple II bus-compatible slots for expansion cards.
 External 5.25" and 8" floppy disk drive peripherals (made by Fujitsu) were available for the Concept.
-The 8" drive had a formatted capacity of 250kB.
+The 8" drive had a formatted capacity of 250 kB.
 The 5.25" drive was read-only, and disks held 140kB.
 The video card was integrated in the monitor's update circuitry.
 The system had a battery-backed hardware clock that stored the date and month, but not the year.
 There was a leap year switch that set February to have 29 days.

 The system had a built in Omninet port on it.
-The system could boot from a locally connected floppy disk or Corvus Hard Drive or it could be booted over the Omninet network.
+The system could boot from a locally-connected floppy disk or Corvus Hard Drive or it could be booted over the Omninet network.

 In 1984, the base 256K system cost $3,995 with monitor and keyboard and bundled Edword word processor.
 The floppy drive cost an additional $750.
 Hard drives from 6MB ($2,195) to 20MB ($3,995) were also available (SCSI I on some).
 A software bundle containing ISYS integrated spreadsheet, graphing, word processing, and communication software cost $495.
 The hardware necessary for networking cost $495 per workstation.
 The Concept Unix workstation came with 512K and cost $4,295 for the Concept Uniplex that can be expanded to two users and $5,995 for the Concept Plus that can service eight users.
 The Concept was available as part of turnkey systems from OEMs, such as the Oklahoma Seismic Corporation Mira for oil well exploration, and the KeyText Systems BookWare for publishing.